How to ensure that you send successful campaigns and haven’t missed any details?

 30. Do not justify your text

 In email marketing, privilege the alignment of texts to the left or right, but never justify your text.
-This may cause problems with the page layout from one inbox to another and especially on mobile.
+This may cause problems with the page layout from one inbox to another and looks particularly bad on mobile screens.

 31. Never send image-only emails

 This is a widespread mistake marketers do when they create a perfect image-only email.
-But, in reality, it’s not that perfect as they expect it to be.
-An image-only can be caught in spam filters or displayed improperly in various email clients or it can take too long to download leading your contacts to unsubscribe and block you.
+But, in reality, it’s not as perfect as they expect it to be.
+An image-only can be caught in spam filter, be displayed improperly in various email providers or it can take too long to download leading your contacts to unsubscribe and block you.